GoncharIgor/ProtractorJasmine/readme.md

 # Test automation framework for UI testing

 The main goal of this framework is to provide easy, reliable and maintainable automated tests for UI part of the application.
-It was developed using ECMA 6, Node.js, Protractor and Cucumber.js.
+It was developed using ES6, Node.js, Protractor and Jasmime.

 ## Framework installation